-Eyelid surgery, or blepharoplasty, is a surgical procedure to improve the appearance of the eyelids.
+Oklahoma Otolaryngology Associates offers eyelid surgery, or blepharoplasty, in OKC.
+This is a surgical procedure to improve the appearance of the eyelids.
 Surgery can be performed on the upper lids, lower lids, or both.
 Whether you want to improve your appearance or are experiencing functional problems with your eyelids, eyelid surgery can rejuvenate the area surrounding your eyes.
 The decision to have plastic surgery is extremely personal and you will have to weigh the potential benefits in achieving your goals with the risks and potential complications of eyelid surgery.
 Only you can make that decision for yourself.

 Good candidates for eyelid surgery include healthy individuals with no medical conditions that can impair healing, nonsmokers, individuals with a positive outlook and realistic goals, and individuals without serious eye conditions.

-The eyelids are just part of the face.
-The appearance of a drooping upper lid may also be due to relaxation of the forehead skin and eyebrow.
+As the eyelids are part of the whole face, the appearance of a drooping upper lid may also be due to relaxation of the forehead skin and eyebrow.
 Sometimes stretching out of the upper eyelid muscle may cause a drooping eyelid.
 This is called eyelid ptosis and requires a different surgical treatment.
 Your plastic surgeon will evaluate your facial anatomy thoroughly and will discuss what procedures might best remedy your concerns.

 Initial healing may include some swelling, bruising, irritation, dry eyes, and discomfort that can be controlled with medication, cold compresses, and ointment.
 Irritation at the incision sites is also possible.
 Be sure to ask your plastic surgeon specific questions about what you can expect during your individual recovery period.